 - Glues can cause irritation – ensure participants wash their hands at the end of the challenge.

 If you’re working with adults, let them get on with the exercise without too much assistance – they should be monitoring all aspects of the challenge themselves – if not then use this as a discussion point during the review.

-When doing this task with young people, you may have to keep them on track and let them know how much time they have left for completing the build.
+When doing this task with young people, you may have to keep them on track and let them know how much time they have left to complete the build.
 90 minutes seems like a lot, but time flies by with this exercise.

 Be creative and change the scenario to suit your own group (have some fun with it).
-For example, you could change the scenario to: each team have been tasked with building a spaceship for visiting the moon.
+For example, you could change the scenario to each team that has been tasked with building a spaceship for visiting the moon.

 You can also give teams a set budget for completing the prototype.
 This will get them thinking about their resource management and will play an important factor during the initial design discussions.

 How did you come up with your design idea?
 Did it change during the build?

 Were you creative in using your resources?